infinityworks/prometheus-rancher-exporter/METRICS.md

 # Example Metrics

+Example of the metrics you could expect to see, returned for the service,stack and host states.

 ```
 # HELP rancher_host_state State of defined host as reported by the Rancher API
 # TYPE rancher_host_state gauge